dagny099/fitness-dashboard/docs/getting-started/quick-start.md

-# Quick Start
+# Quick Start Guide

-Get your Fitness Dashboard running in just a few minutes!
+Get your **Fitness AI Intelligence Platform** running in minutes and discover AI-powered insights from your first login!

+## What You'll Experience

+This quick start transforms your fitness data into intelligent insights using:

+- 🧠 **AI-powered Intelligence Dashboard** as your primary interface
+- 🤖 **Automatic workout classification** using machine learning
+- 📈 **Statistical trend analysis** with confidence intervals
+- 🔍 **Algorithm transparency** - see exactly how AI works
+- 📊 **Personalized recommendations** based on your patterns

 ## Prerequisites